Legal basis in place for return of National Hall to minority

 But she noted that the end-year, 2031, "makes you think about the duration of all the relocation procedures".

-Designed by the architect Maks Fabiani, National Hall was built in 1904 and was the community's central cultural and economic institution.
-On 13 July 1920 it was torched by Italian nationalists and Fascists.
+Designed by the architect Maks Fabiani, National Hall was built in the early 1900s and was the community's central cultural and economic institution.
+In July 1920 it was torched by Italian nationalists and Fascists.

-An agreement on the transfer of the building to the Slovenian community was signed during last year's ceremony marking the centennial of the torching of the building in the presence of the Italian and Slovenian presidents, Sergio Mattarella and Borut Pahor, in Trieste.
+An agreement on the transfer of the building to the Slovenian community was signed during last year's ceremony marking the centennial of the torching of the building in the presence of presidents Sergio Mattarella and Borut Pahor.